drone/drone-plugin-index/content/peloton/drone-rancher/index.md

 image: peloton/drone-rancher
 ---

-The Docker plugin can be used to build and publish images to the Docker registry.
-The following pipeline configuration uses the Docker plugin to build and publish Docker images:
+The Rancher plugin can be used to deploy a Docker image to a Rancher environment.
+The following pipeline configuration uses the Rancher plugin to deploy a Docker image to a Rancher service:

 ```yaml
 pipeline: